Showing Collections: 1 - 17 of 17

 Abstract These records document the activities of Northwestern University Library's Exhibits Committee, created January, 1985, which is responsible for coordinating, scheduling, supervising and allocating funds for the planning and preparation of displays in the exhibit cases of Level 1 of the Main Library.
 The history and mission of the organization are described in the Library's newsletter, The Lantern's Core, and in the policies and procedures memorandum #PPM 882a-882e, as well as in the annual...

 Abstract Records of University Library book circulation to Northwestern faculty and students from the period 1874-1887 are contained in this volume.

 Abstract This series consists of photocopies of newspaper clippings relating to the Northwestern University Library.

 Abstract This series includes 30 rolls of negatives from photographs taken of the University Library.
 Most rolls total 36 exposures.
-The negatives, black and white and shot on Kodak Tri-X Pan film are in 35mm format.
+The negatives, black and white and on Kodak Tri-X Pan film, are in 35mm format.
 The photographs, apparently taken during the early 1970s, are mainly of the interior of the University Library although some shots of Deering Library also are included.

-Abstract The collection documents the activity of the committee established to plan and oversee construction of Northwestern University's new University Library (completed in 1970), viewed through the lens of Clarence Ver Steeg, who chaired the committte for over a decade.
+Abstract This collection documents the activity of the committee established to plan and oversee construction of Northwestern University's University Library building (completed in 1970), viewed through the lens of Clarence Ver Steeg, who chaired the committte for over a decade.
 The Planning/Building Committee held regular, monthly meetings in addition to engaging in ongoing, sub-committee duties, site visits, and research.
 The collection is centered around the working files of the committee, including...

 Abstract This series is comprised of the personnel files of University Library temporary employees spanning the period of 1987-1990.